 What to do if you find a hidden camera

-If your search for recording devices in your vacation rental comes back positive, there are a few steps to take right away.
+If your search for recording devices in your rental comes back positive, there are a few steps to take right away.
 Contact the local police so they can investigate.
 Also, contact Airbnb and report the incident.

 Putting a surveillance device on someone in an area like the bedroom or bathroom is against Airbnb’s rules.
 It’s also against the law to spy on someone in a private area without their consent.
 Plus, if that Airbnb host is watching you, they’re likely watching others as well, and you need to notify the proper channels to prevent this from happening to other people.